rkimmi/freshandfruity.gallery-draft/README.md

 # Fresh and fruity gallery

 #### Step one
-install node & npm, and (optionally) yarn clone this repository, run *npm install* or *yarn* to install dependencies
+install node & npm, and (optionally) yarn. clone this repository, run *npm install* or *yarn* to install dependencies

 #### Step two